junjypark/junjypark.github.io/_pages/openpositions.md

 ​**PhD student**

-I have up to two Statistics PhD openings in the 2023-2024 admission cycle, where both domestic and international students are eligible.
+I have up to two Statistics PhD openings in the 2023-2024 admission cycle, where both domestic and international applicants are eligible.
 A master's degree is not a requirement for the Ph.D program, and all admitted students are financially fully supported during the program.
 Applicants must apply directly to the [graduate program](https://www.statistics.utoronto.ca/graduate/how-to-apply) by November and indicate me as a preferred supervisor.
 Prospective students interested in working with me are welcome to contact me with research interests.
 Please attach your CV and academic records (i.e. unofficial transcripts).

 *What I look for*